surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 HEEx is just Elixir's version of html templates.
 If you've used React, this is effectively JSX for Elixir.
 You've got an HTML template you can embed code in, and you can call components you can pass properties into, except elixir calls these properties "assigns", because they get 'assigned' to your websocket connection with the LiveView.
 Your browser can then piece together the HTML and the assigns from the websocket to render the page.
 Phoenix will automatically pair a template with a LiveView if they have the same name, so `order_live.html.heex` is the template for the `order_live.ex` LiveView.

-So we've manually defined what fields our form has, created a form struct from the map, and rendered the form in our LiveView.
-But there are a few problems with this approach.
+So we've manually defined what fields our form has, created a form struct from the map, and rendered the form in our LiveView, but there are a few problems with this approach.
 Our form data (`form_params`) is going to come back as a map where the keys are the same as our `order_map` but the values are the strings the user entered in the form.
 Because of this, we have to manually handle all of the type validation and any casting ourselves.
 Whenever our form changes, an event is fired named `form_updated` that we'll need to write a handler for:

 {% highlight elixir %}
 # order_live.ex